 Those who struggle both with a serious mental illness and a substance abuse problem face immense problems.
 Under the effect of two illnesses, dually diagnosed individuals have great difficulty across most domains of adult living: getting and keeping a job, developing and maintaining healthy social relationships, and attending to daily tasks of healthy self-care, money management, and household management affairs.
 Further, many mental health services are not equipped to treat both conditions simultaneously, therefore dually diagnosed individuals often go back and forth between receiving psychiatric services or receiving substance abuse services, but often not at the same time.

-How BrightQuest treats Substance Use Disorder
+How BrightQuest Treats Substance Use Disorder

 Because mental illness and substance abuse have potential for severe and long-term consequences on emotional, mental and physical health and life functioning, BrightQuest sees it as imperative that treatment incorporates a focus on both of the illnesses concurrently.
-Using a therapeutic community model, BrightQuest’s program participants have the opportunity to participate in a dynamic system of support that integrates both developing skills to manage a mental illness alongside the development of skills to manage and recover from an additional addiction disorder.
+Using a therapeutic community model, BrightQuest’s program participants have the opportunity to participate in a dynamic system of support that integrates both developing skills to manage a mental illness alongside the development of skills to manage and recover from an additional substance use disorder.